davidgasquez/davidgasquez.com/src/content/blog/2026-03-12-collaborative-dependency-graphs.md

 slug: collaborative-dependency-graphs
 ---

-We do not mostly need better allocators for the last step of [public goods funding](/handbook/public-goods-funding/).
-We need better [coordination](/handbook/coordination/) around what depends on what. **A good dependency graph should be a shared pool of contestable, versioned, provenance-rich claims that many groups can turn into their own trusted views**.
+We do not mostly need better allocators for the last step of [public goods funding](/handbook/public-goods-funding/) but better mechanisms for discussing and [coordinating](/handbook/coordination/) what to propose and how we get to consensus in a reliable way.

+In the mechanisms I've been participating, the "source"/"map" has been in the shape of a graph of projects, or list of dependencies.
+This graph alway comes from one entity and is been "fixed" from the start.
+We need better around what depends on what. **A good dependency graph should be a shared pool of contestable, versioned, provenance-rich claims that many groups can turn into their own trusted views**.

 Current dependency graphs usually fail in the same way.
 One actor publishes a graph, it goes stale, it mostly captures code, and nobody can tell which edges are well-supported, disputed, or simply missing.
 If the source graph is bad, better allocation [mechanisms](/handbook/mechanism-design/) downstream will not save us.

+This is more important now as we keep adding more AI into our processes.
+We need to make these contraptions legible for humans and machines!

+What follows is my initial proposal.
+Making something like a dependency tree legible is a lot more of a governance/consensus finding process (ontology fights, automation spam, ...) than a technical one, so you shouldn't listen to me seriously, I'm just sharing the idea.

 ## Claims, not facts